Day-fit/Florae/README.md

 ---

-A dedicated website and more detailed instructions for setting up the system will be introduced in the future.
+A more detailed instructions for setting up the system will be introduced in the future.